KhalidAlnujaidi/CNN-Experiment-Runner/README.md

 The script autonomusly saves **[training accuracy graph, training loss graph, confusion matrices, classification_report, best weight only using callbacks]**. <br>

-The script is meant for multi-class clasification.
+The script is currently meant for multi-class clasification.

 The script is friendly to use with only needing to provide the location of your images It expects a structure as follows: